keruzu/trap_mux/configuration_examples.md

     Save the trap data to the specified log file.
 Any files created by log actions are subject to the log file handling configuration directives.
     Note that this action also supports an optional second argument: 'break'.
-    This tells trapex to stop processing this trap after the log operation.
+    This tells trapmux to stop processing this trap after the log operation.

 * **csv `</path/to/csv/file>` [break]**